The 15 Most Iconic Geometry Dash Songs and Why They Work So Well

 The right music elevates every level

-• Distinct sections including intro, buildup, drop, and breakdown
+• Distinct sections with intro, buildup, drop, and breakdown so you can design different gameplay phases

-• Waterflame – The godfather of GD music.
-Everything he makes works perfectly for levels
+• Waterflame — The godfather.
+Literally everything he makes works for level building.
+It’s uncanny

-• Xtrullor – Dark, intense compositions perfect for demon-level content.
-His “Supernova” and “Cry” are community favorites
+• Xtrullor — Dark and intense.
+Perfect for demon content.
+“Supernova” and “Cry” are community staples for a reason

 Related Articles